JONSASSE/432-2018/slides/class16/README.md

 ## Most Important Tip for Future Homework or Project 1

-For the rest of the semester, make it your business to avoid turning in any HTML file with WARNINGS or MESSAGES.
+For the rest of the semester, make it your business to ensure that your HTML file for finished work shows **ZERO WARNINGS and ZERO MESSAGES**.
 We don't want to see them.
-You should figure out what to do to avoid the warning or message, when possible.
+- You should figure out what to do to avoid the warning or message, when possible.
 - When it's not possible (for instance, when you load packages) you should use `{r , warning = FALSE, message = FALSE}` in your chunk name so that those messages are NOT printed in your HTML.

 ## Choosing From My Lists in Project 1